marbarrantescepas/OS-neuroscience/speedblog.md

 Participating in the OLS-8 program, our expectations centered on acquiring comprehensive knowledge and skills for developing the project.
 We aimed to learn the intricacies of curating and consolidating resources, creating tailored content, and enhancing accessibility for effective dissemination.
 Additionally, we anticipated gaining insights into project design with multiple collaborators, understanding licensing and data sharing, and identifying suitable platforms for project outreach.
 Furthermore, we hoped to grasp strategies for sustainable and accessible project management, collaboration techniques, and attracting external contributors.

 ## Key understanding and accomplishments
+### The initial steps
+_Starting out - what did you do to explore the problems / project?_

+### What elements helped you get there?
+_Discussions, connections made, activities carried out, mentors consulted, other?_

 We learn a lot about...
 1. Licesing and data sharing
 2. Create webpages from GitHub repositories